The history of the 333rd Field Artillery Battalion in World War 2.

 If you’re a military history or WWII follower, there are countless stories of bravery and sacrifice during the Battle of the Bulge.
 Classics like Battle of the Bulge with Henry Fonda, Robert Shaw, and Charles Bronson (despite its historical inaccuracies), Patton, and HBO’s Band of Brothers give entertaining recreations of the famous surprise German offensive during WWII.

-One story that should be more well-known is that of the men of the 333rd Field Artillery Battalion.
+One story that should be more well-known is that of the men of the 333rd Field Artillery Battalion, an artillery unit.
 The 333rd was a segregated African American artillery battalion that saw action immediately after Normandy in 1944.
 In the fall, they were moved to the Belgium-German border and were ground zero for the Battle of the Bulge in December.

 One particularly disturbing and harrowing account includes 11 members of the 333rd who evaded capture and were hidden by civilians until they were found, tortured, and killed by German Waffen SS troops.
 Unfortunately, it took 73 years to officially recognize the 11 members of the 333rd massacred by their German captors when Congress passed a resolution in 2017.